FCH808/Twitter-Healthcare/README.md

 1.)
 Streams twitter data

 2.)
-Filters the data based on the keywords in medical_hashtags.json
+Filters the data based on the keywords in the first column of DiseaseHashtags.csv

 3.)
 Organizes the twitter data into the following file structure: